"When I was five years old, I tested my crayons on a new surface -----

 Now I've come full circle; I am again making wall-size art.

-But now I am using high-quality paint to create murals for a variety of clients.
+But now, instead of crayon, I use high-quality paint to create murals for a variety of clients.

 "Each mural starts with a series of very loose sketches in pencil, pastel, or oil wash on paper.